srobo/team-emails/SR2020/2020-06-18-version-0-2-0-simulator.md

 Our [forum](https://studentrobotics.org/forum/) remains open and staffed by blueshirts.
 We encourage teams to discuss solutions or highlight any issues they find.

-Signup for the virtual competition is still open for those who haven't already signed up: [Signup form](https://forms.gle/ouuAipocwse3E4XY7)
+Sign-up for the virtual competition is still open for those who haven't already signed up: [Sign-up form](https://forms.gle/ouuAipocwse3E4XY7)